How Do VLANs Work?

 VLAN identifier (VID) is a 12-bit field specifying the VLAN to which the frame belongs.
 The hexadecimal values of 0x000 and 0xFFF are reserved.
 All other values may be used as VLAN identifiers, allowing up to 4,094 VLANs.
 The reserved value 0x000 indicates that the frame does not carry a VLAN ID; in this case, the 802.1Q tag specifies only a priority and is referred to as a priority tag.
 On bridges, VID 0x001 (the default VLAN ID) is often reserved for a management VLAN but the management VLAN should be changed to a non-default ID.
 The VID value 0xFFF is reserved for implementation use; it must not be configured or transmitted.
 0xFFF can be used to indicate a wildcard match in management operations or filtering database entries.

 Hopefully, this post has helped you answer the question, “how do VLANs work”.
-Should you have additional questions, please leave a comment below.
+Should you have additional questions about VLAN purpose or VLAN meaning, please leave a comment below.
 Tired of struggling to maintain your business’ networking infrastructure on your own?
 Let our experts take care of it for you.

 Top 10 Technology Blog Posts for 2019